 A Co-Produced Climate Data and Analytics Platform to Support California's Electricity Resilience Investments

-Preliminary user and beneficiary engagement and initial workshop is complete.
-The engagement process included anonymized interviews and communication of project goals.
 The team conducted a three-day workshop, held remotely, in September 2021 to engage state agencies and other interested parties or users in the Platform’s potential use cases.
 Building on preliminary user engagement and an initial workshop, additional working group meetings were conducted in December 2021 and throughout the first three quarters of 2022.

 The Cal-Adapt: Analytics Engine will guide users to customized and curated localized climate data to make informed decisions based on the best science to improve electricity sector resilience.
 This platform will provide users with customized data, advanced analytics, and powerful cloud computing resources, allowing users to perform high-level analysis without needing to download massive localized climate datasets.
 Novel next-generation analytics will provide users with assessments of a range of possible outcomes, enhanced through metrics that convert climate data into electricity sector specific formulations and direct users to the most relevant scenarios for their specific applications.
 The cloud-based data platform will provide unprecedented computational resources to users, pre-loaded with easy-to-access capacity for the transformation of climate data into stakeholder identified formats, with supporting analytics guiding users to best practices and solutions for specific contexts.
 Continual outreach will focus on educating and supporting users of the data platform.

 Stakeholder-informed use cases identified will allow IOUs to plan for and make scientifically-informed investments that target resources toward building a grid that is more reliable in the face of future climate extremes (e.g., reduced brownouts associated with extreme heat).